 Lucia Real Martin

-In 2014 Lucia assumed a global role for ACCA’s growing emerging markets managing over 40 countries and 12 offices in Asia, Europe and Latin America, with a focus on India, Russia and Turkey contributing to the upskilling of finance and accounting professionals and developing the profession in emerging economies, bringing her extensive experience from previous roles in international development, specialising in the accounting and finance profession in the last 15 years.
+In 2014, Lucia assumed a global role for ACCA’s growing emerging markets managing over 40 countries and 12 offices across Asia, Europe and Latin America, with a focus on ACCA’s significant growth in India, ACCA’s Advanced Diploma in Finance and Business for Russian speaking countries and ACCA’s partnerships with the profession in Turkey and Latin America.

 Job title: Executive Director, Markets